 Fig. 1.
-The overview diagram of EDA and EDA+VP.
+The overview diagram of the EDA and EDA+VP.
 EDA+VP incorporates a module enclosed by an orange dashed line to input viewpoint.

 Fig. 2.
 Qualitative results.
 Compare the bounding box output by the ScanRefer and ScanRefer+VP with the ground truth (GT) bounding box of the target object.
 The left part shows the identification results for Direct description, while the right part shows the results for Relational description.
-Incorrect identification samples are highlited with a red square.
+Incorrect localization relative to the GT is highlighted with a red square.